Clarifai/docs/docs/clarifai-basics/quick-start/your-first-visual-search-app.md

 ![skip add labels](/img/skip_add_labels.png)

 ## Step 5: Search for similar faces
-Once images are uploaded, click the "Eye" icon on the lefthand side of the scree to return to Explorer.
+Once images are uploaded, click the "Eye" icon on the lefthand side of the screen to return to Explorer.
 Now just click on the spyglass icon next to any image.

 ![search by face](/img/search-by-face.png)

 Clarifai will sort your images by visual similarity.
-In this example, we can see that they top ranking results are images of the same person.
+In this example, we can see that the top ranking results are images of the same person.

 ![view search results](/img/view-search-results.png)

+That's it!
 ​